 How can we best teach preschool so that every student can receive developmentally appropriate early childhood education?
 First, we need to understand teaching preschool is not just about play or math and literacy content; it is about facilitating a starting point, a love and understanding of learning.
 Herbert Ginsburg, who teaches a course at Teachers College for early childhood education students called The Development of Mathematical Thinking, says, “preschools (are) caught between a “false dichotomy” of structure, assessment-oriented lesson plans and free play.”
 Rather than embracing a dichotomy of play and education, a successful preschool lesson is one that inspires students with the potential of learning and uses play to teach young learners math or literacy content.

-Preparing students for the Common Core State Standards does not mean that students shouldn’t also be collaborating, playing outside, making art and learning to deal with their emotions and socialize.
+Preparing students for state standards does not mean that students shouldn’t also be collaborating, playing outside, making art and learning to deal with their emotions and socialize.
 Karen Nameth, director of the NAEYC says, “Nothing in the standards forces us to teach preschoolers as if they were older students.”
 Exploratory, hands-on and creative play is what allows children to build a strong foundation to later have success and demonstrate mastery of standards.
 For young children, play is the most developmentally appropriate method of instruction, and if students are not taught in a developmentally appropriate way, it’s unlikely that they will develop a love of learning.

 So how we move past this false dichotomy?
 The answer lies in being purposeful about our respect for the learner and the teacher.